 Sizes: One Step-Thru frame size that fits riders in size from 4’10” to 6′.
 Also a triangle frame option for riders sizes of 5’11”- 6’5″.

 Weight: Bike without the battery = 58 pounds.
 Battery = 8 pounds.
 Total bike = 66 pounds.

-Stay tuned for part 2 of the Rad Power Bikes RadCity Step-Thru 3 review with info on the ride characteristics, the range test, pros, cons, and overall thoughts!
+Now checkout Part 2 of the Rad Power Bikes RadCity Step-Thru 3 review with info on the ride characteristics, the range test, pros, cons, and overall thoughts!

 Review Note: Each company pays a fee for a review on Electric Bike Report because of the considerable amount of time that it takes to provide an in-depth review of each eBike.
 A lot of time is spent on the full range test with distance & elevation profile, the wide variety of detailed pictures, in-depth video, and the write up with the specifications, ride characteristics, pros, cons, and overall thoughts.
 The reviews on Electric Bike Report are focused on providing you with a detailed “virtual” look at each eBike to help you determine if it is the eBike for you or not.

 P.S.
 Don’t forget to join the Electric Bike Report community for updates from the electric bike world, plus ebike riding and maintenance tips!